ouktlab/pyadintool/README.md

 This toolkit is developed mainly for academic research (easy to use) and example use.
 Note that coding standards, error handling, comments and so on in this toolkit are not suitable for joint development.

+- 2025/11: release version 1.0 -- packaging as `pyadin`. we can `pip install` it from github repository.
+  - caution: directory structure/path had been changed

 ## Key Features ##
 ### Interface ###
 Suitable for real-time applications on PC, e.g., spoken dialogue system